Dreamcast Logo

 Dreamcast Symbol

-The color of the logo is also complex: it existed in several versions simultaneously due to copyright differences.
-The orange icon was used in the Japanese market as the color is considered incredibly lucky and positive.
-The emblem was familiar under the blue color on the European countries’ territory to avoid disagreements with the German brand Tivola Publishing, which also has an orange spiral.
-In America, the brand was known under the red logo.
+The logo’s color is also complex, as it was available in several versions due to copyright differences.
+In the Japanese market, the orange was used because it is considered highly auspicious.
+In Europe, the emblem was known as blue to avoid confusion with the German brand Tivoli Publishing, which also features an orange spiral.
+In America, the brand was known under a red logo.
 But the inscription always remained black.

 Video